IMIO/docker-bases/README.md

 The name of image is `imiobe/base` and we use different tag.

-We chose Ubuntu instead of Debian because of this package https://packages.ubuntu.com/xenial/libreoffice-script-provider-python.
+We use Ubuntu and Debian because of this package https://packages.ubuntu.com/xenial/libreoffice-script-provider-python.
 It offers a much simpler way to install everything documentgenerator related.

+Ubuntu is closer to the dev environment but Debian offers more stability.

 ## Tags